connectome-neuprint/neuPrint/README.md

     --addSynapsesTo
       Indicates that SynapsesTo relations should be added (omit to skip)
       Default: false
-    --autoNameThreshold
-      Integer indicating the number of (presynaptic densities + postsynaptic densities) a neuron should have to be given an auto-name (default is 10).
-Must have --addAutoName enabled.
   * --dataModelVersion
       Data model version (required)
       Default: 0.0